 - Build a vacuum to clean any floor type and design attachments that do their job really well.

-Again, these are things that I have observed as a consumer of many vacuums who recently bought their first Miele.
-In testing out my Miele, I can say these are the areas where Miele gets excellent marks.
+Again, these are things that I have observed as a consumer and not an official statement from Miele.
+From using my Miele canister, I can say these are areas where Miele gets excellent marks.

 The Best Filtration

 The Miele AirClean HEPA filtration system meets or exceeds the US and European filtration standards.
 For some manufacturers, claiming to have a HEPA filter vacuum is as simple as sticking a HEPA filter in place of the standard filter.
 This doesn’t guarantee actual HEPA filtration.
 To achieve HEPA filtration, the entire suction system must seal properly and maintain that seal after years of use and changing of filters.

 It doesn’t matter what type of filter you put in a vacuum if your filter system isn’t properly sealed.